apache/infrastructure-actions/stash/README.md

 # Stash GitHub Action

 `Stash` provides a solution for managing large build caches in your workflows, that doesn't require any secrets and can be used in fork PRs.
 It's designed as an alternative to `actions/cache` which struggles with big build caches such as `.ccache` directories.
-This action is split into two distinct operations: `assign/user/restore` for fetching a previously stored stash, and `assignUser/stash/save` for storing a new stash after a build has been completed.
+This action is lit into two distinct operations: `assign/user/restore` for fetching a previously stored stash, and `infrastructure-actions/stash/save` for storing a new stash after a build has been completed.

 ## Features

-- No repository wide size limit of 10GB each stash is uploaded as a workflow artifact.
+- No repository wide size limit.
+Each stash is uploaded as a workflow artifact.
     - This means there will be no cache evicition leading to cache misses and increased build times.
 Stashes will expire after 5 days by default.
 - Artifact storage is free for public repositories and much cheaper than CI minutes (~ 1 Cent/1GB/day) for private repositories.
 - No secrets required, stash can be used in fork PRs.